EPANET-Project/epanet-python/README.md

 # epanet-python
-The home for Python packages related to the EPANET.
+The home for Python packages related to EPANET.

 ## Contents